Phillbot/bot-farm/README.md

-# Bot Farm
+# Bot Hatchery

-Bot Farm is a project that manages multiple Telegram bots using the Grammy framework and Inversify for dependency injection.
+Bot Hatchery is a project that manages multiple Telegram bots using the Grammy framework and Inversify for dependency injection.
 This project includes bots for NBU Rate and React Clicker.

 ## Table of Contents